 UVIS POST-FLASH: The capability of adding a flash at the end of a UVIS exposure (post-flash) was implemented in Cycle 20, and APT began to issue diagnostic reports on exposures with inadequate or excessive flash in Cycle 23.
 Post-flash greatly increases the detection of faint sources in low background observations, where CTE losses would otherwise remove much or all of the flux from the sources.
-Most UVIS observers should consider using post-flash: it is useful for all UV, narrow band, and relatively short medium and broad band exposures where the detection of faint sources is required.
+Most UVIS observers should consider using post-flash: it is useful for all UV, narrow-band, and relatively short medium- and wide-band exposures, reducing CTE losses to a level where the pixel-based CTE correction in the calibration pipeline functions best.
 The use of Charge Injection to mitigate CTE losses is not recommended (see Section 6.9.2).
 See Section 5.4.11, Section 6.9, and the WFC3 UVIS CTE webpage for further information on CTE and post-flash.